isaac-chung/isaac-chung.github.io/blog/2024-01-21-llm-serving/index.md

 title: 'All about Timing: A quick look at metrics for LLM serving'
 authors: [ichung]
 tags: [metrics, serving, timing, AI, LLM]
+image: ./coach.jpg
 ---

 import Figure from '@site/src/components/figure';
+import coach from './coach.jpg';

-Production services in engineering are often evaluated using metrics like Requests Per Second (RPS) and latency.
-In computer vision systems, we often use Frames Per Second (FPS) as the main model throughput metric as many of our use cases involve near-real-time detection and tracking deployed in small devices.
+Production services in engineering are often evaluated using metrics like Requests Per Second (RPS), uptime, and latency.
+In computer vision systems, Frames Per Second (FPS) is often used as the main model throughput metric for use cases that involve near-real-time detection and tracking.
 Does serving LLMs have something similar?
 Certainly.
-A recent conversation with our team (after they read my [Ollama blog](/blog/what-is-ollama)) got me thinking about additional metrics that we could be tracking.
+A recent conversation with my team (after they read my [Ollama blog](/blog/what-is-ollama)) got me thinking about additional metrics that we could be tracking.

 :::tip[Key questions I'll address are:]